KanAfridi/Sms-Spam-Detection-Model/README.md

 This project focuses on detecting ***spam messages*** using machine learning techniques to classify textual data as spam or not spam.
 The dataset, sourced from **Kaggle**, contains labeled examples of both types of messages.
 Key steps in this project include preprocessing the text data, applying natural language processing techniques, and building a classification model.
 The model's performance was improved through hyperparameter tuning and evaluation to ensure accurate and reliable predictions.

+Exploratory Data analysis help me out to understand how different distributed.
+Visualization methods were used to create plots comparing the frequencies of spam and non-spam messages, providing a clear overview of their distribution.
+Word clouds were generated to highlight the most common words in spam and non-spam messages, offering insights into the language patterns of each category.

 ### Software And Tools Requirements
 1. [Github Account](https:\\github.com)
 2. [Vs Code IDE](https:\\code.visualstudio.com)